 Ask your staff to read a specific book, listen to a particular podcast, or watch a video, then reflect on it together, and brainstorm the implications on your business.

 Organize 1-day staff rotations.
 For instance, send your accountants with your sales people, and your sales people with your accountants, so they better understand each other's jobs, and recognize each other's challenges.

 Create your own internal conferences.
 Based on the model of TEDx or Nerd Night for example, give the stage to your staff to present and discuss a particular topic - business related or not - to their colleagues.

 Let your people make mistakes.
 They will strive if they are not afraid of being wrong, and see mistakes as opportunities to improve.
 Celebrate their efforts.

 Use coaching to grow your staff.
 Coaching is about guiding and listening through questioning techniques, it is not about telling.
 Speak less and listen more.

 Training is not a cost, it is an investment.

-PS: If you understand the importance of investing in your staff, and would like guidance, book a free coaching session with me on the calendar.
+If you understand the importance of investing in your staff, and would like guidance, book a free coaching session with me.